steryu/UnityGame/README.md

 [Disclaimer](#Disclaimer)<br>

 #### Ability System
-RoqueLike games are my favorite genres and what I enjoy most about it, is the extensive library of abilities that can be upgraded an merge with other ones.
+RoqueLike games are my favorite genres and what I enjoy most about it, is the extensive and diverse range of abilities that can be upgraded and merged together with other ones.
 I hope to do the same in my project.
-Using a good data managment system to easily add abilities on the fly was tricky to do, especially since i'm doing this on my own.
-But i've implement a way, that i believe is handy.
+Using a good data managment system to easily add abilities on the fly was tricky to do, especially since I'm doing this on my own.
+But I've implemented a way, that I believe is handy.

-I made a `ability base class` with all the data a basic ability needs and `abilityUpgrade class` for upgrades.
-The upgrades are added as an array in the base class.
+I started with the `Ability Base class`.
+It holds all the basic data an ability needs.
+Then I added an `AbilityUpgrade class` for upgrades, and put it into an array within the base class.

 ```C#
 public class Ability : ScriptableObject